MauricePascal/drpy/README.md

 ## New Features!
+	- V0.3.1: Added logging and changed print statements to logging statements
 	- V0.3: Added Custom Exceptions
 	- V0.2: Fixed Base URL Bugs
 	- V0.1: Added a class and refactor the code